vanshikaraje/Netflix-clone/README.md

-# 🎬 Netflix Clone - HTML & CSS Only
+# 🎬 Netflix Clone - HTML & CSS Onl

 Welcome to my **Netflix Homepage Clone** – a beginner-friendly project built using just **HTML** and **CSS**.